Alchon Huns: Persecution of Buddhism

-Hinduism (Sun cult, Vaishnavism and Shivaism)
+Hinduism (Sun cult, Vaishnavism and Shaivism)

 Coinage of Khingila with Hindu goddess Lakshmi.

 The Alchons are generally described as sun worshipers, a traditional cult of steppe nomads.
 This stems from the appearance of sun symbols on some of their coins, combined with the probable influence they received from the worship of Surya in India.

 The Hindu Vaishnavite goddess Lakshmi, goddess of wealth, fortune, power, beauty, fertility and prosperity and also an ancient goddess of Buddhism, also appears on the coinage of some rulers, especially Khingila, and Toramana.

 Mihirakula is also said to have been an ardent worshiper of Shiva, although he may have been selectively attracted to the destructive powers of the Indian deity.